“Yowww,” cried The Doctor and jumped back

 It already filled the screen and as the seconds went by they saw its topography

 they knew The Doctor was not in control of the landing.
-And both those
+Both of those

 facts were frightening.
 Travelling in time and space in a blue box were